 3.0 Assessment Procedures

-The following parameters are used as indicators in the assessment: nutrient concentrations (TP and TN), Chl-a, cyanobacteria, DO, and pH.
+The following parameters are used as indicators in the assessment: nutrient concentrations (TP and TN), chl-a, cyanobacteria, DO, and pH.
 The interpretation for each set of indicators is given below.

-3.1 Total Nitrogen (TN) and Total Phosphorus (TP) Concentrations
+3.1 Total nitrogen and Total phosphorus concentrations